darikoneil/CalSciPy/docs/source/main__io_tools.rst

 Saving
 ``````
 CalScipy also offers a single, simple function for saving images with the .tif file format.
 To save images,
-simply pass the file and a :class:`numpy array <numpy.ndarray>` as arguments to
+simply pass the desired location and a :class:`numpy array <numpy.ndarray>` as arguments to
 :func:`save_images <CalSciPy.io_tools.save_images>`

 .. centered:: **Saving images to file**